asgeirmen/IntegrationEventProducerPoc/README.md

 The results from this query is a table with the same columns as `usr.transactions` but has 4 additional colums as described [here](https://docs.microsoft.com/en-us/sql/relational-databases/system-functions/cdc-fn-cdc-get-all-changes-capture-instance-transact-sql?view=sql-server-ver15).
 The `__$start_lsn` column for the last raw can be used as the from pointer in the next call to `cdc.fn_cdc_get_all_changes_usr_transactions`.

-## Customer events, Debezium and Outbox pattern
+## Custom events, Debezium and Outbox pattern
 Debezium is an open source distributed platform for change data capture, built on top of Apache Kafka.
 It has a [connector for SQL server](https://debezium.io/documentation/reference/1.4/connectors/sqlserver.html) that makes use of CDC in a similar way as this POC.
 I recommend this video to understand Debezium:
 [Practical Change Data Streaming Use Cases with Apache Kafka & Debezium](https://www.infoq.com/presentations/data-streaming-kafka-debezium/)